 Over the last few years wallpaper has come back in fashion and there are loads of fantastic designs out there.
 Wallpaper is not just for walls, you can decorate loads of things with it.
 As many great design houses produce their own wallpapers it can be cheap way of getting that designer look.
 My friend Wendy loves Orla Kiely prints and has found an affordable way to get Orla Kiely into her home by using wallpaper.
 I’ll show you how wallpaper can be used to transform furniture and fixings in your home.

 Choose your wallpaper carefully.
 Make sure you have a design pattern that will fit.
-Bear in mind that a roll of wallpaper will most likely not be wide enough to go round the bin in one go and you will be using 2 or 3 pieces, so think about pattern join.
+Bare in mind that a roll of wallpaper will most likely not be wide enough to go round the bin in one go and you will be using 2 or 3 pieces, so think about pattern join.
 We used an Orla Kiely Stem pattern for our bin.

 If you can, remove the handles of your bin, if not don’t worry you can work round these.